 A regular intake of antioxidant-rich foods like spinach, asparagus, beans, broccoli, eggs, liver, and nuts can reduce the risk of hearing loss by up to 20%.
 Antioxidants fight against the free radicals and help prevent damage to the nerve tissue in your inner ears.
 Vegetables and fruit are also rich in many vitamins and minerals that are essential for proper hearing.

 Vitamin C, vitamin E, glutathione: (Oranges, guavas, bell peppers) can keep free radicals in check and strengthen your overall immune system, thereby helping to protect ear health.

 Magnesium: (Bananas, potatoes, artichokes, broccoli) can help protect against noise-induced hearing loss.

-Zinc: (Cooked cabbage, lemon grass, green peas, sundried tomatoes) can help reduce the oxidative stress on the inner ear and help support immune health.
-Besides vegetables, dark chocolate and oysters, too, have a high content of this important hearing mineral.
+Zinc: (Cooked cabbage, lemongrass, green peas, sundried tomatoes) can help reduce the oxidative stress on the inner ear and help support immune health.
+Besides vegetables, dark chocolate and oysters also have a high content of this important hearing mineral.

 Check your ears for dirt, excessive wax, and any skin conditions regularly.